CitizenOneX/frame_vision_translation/README.md

 # Frame Vision Translation

-Uses the Brilliant Labs Frame camera to take a picture that includes some text, uses Google ML Kit text recognition then translation to translate the text and display it on Frame
+Uses the Brilliant Labs Frame camera to take a picture that includes some text, uses Google ML Kit text recognition then translation to translate the text and display it on Frame.
+All processing is done with local on-device models on the phone and takes about 3 seconds from triple-tap to display.

+This demo currently only performs Japanese to English translation, although other script is possible.
+(Some screenshots show images from when Chinese/English was specified.)

 ### Frameshots
 ![Frameshot1](docs/frameshot1.png)